Caliburn-Micro/caliburn-micro.github.io/roadmap.md

 ## 5.0.0

-`5.0.0` will include support for .net Maui, .net 6, WinUI, and Avalon
+`5.0.0` will include support for .net Maui, .net 6, WinUI, and AvaloniaUI